LCC Studio Tools

 Reconstruction Settings

 These settings appear when creating a new project in LCC Studio.
-They apply to all reconstruction modes: Single Scene, Map Fusion, Aerial-Ground Fusion, and Aerial Reconstruction.
+They apply to all reconstruction modes.
 All settings must be configured before clicking Start Reconstruction.
 Projects queued for processing cannot be reconfigured without deleting and recreating them.

 Do not close LCC Studio during reconstruction.
 Closing the application while a model is generating interrupts the process.
 When you reopen LCC Studio, interrupted projects display a failure status.
 Click Continue or Restart to re-queue.
 Closing the application does not save processing progress; the SLAM phase restarts from the beginning.

-Disk space requirement: Reserve at least 2× the collected project data size as free disk space before starting reconstruction.
+Disk space requirement.
+Reserve at least 2 times the captured project data size as free disk space before starting reconstruction.
 Insufficient disk space causes reconstruction failure or interruption mid-run.
 Set the Project Path to an SSD outside the installation directory for maximum performance.

 Reconstruction Modes

 One uninterrupted scan session from a single device.
 The standard starting point for any project.
-Supports all devices: L2 Pro, K1, and PortalCam.
+Supports all four current devices: L2 Pro, K2, K1, and PortalCam.

 Map Fusion

 Combines up to 10 scan segments from multiple sessions or battery changes into one unified model.
-Max 200 minutes combined scan duration.
 All segments must be from the same device type.
-PortalCam now supports Map Fusion in LCC Studio v1.10.0.
+L2 Pro 16-line and 32-line versions cannot fuse together.
+PortalCam Map Fusion is supported in LCC Studio.

 Aerial-Ground Fusion